faisalmadd/6005CEM_Group1/README.md

 The system has 3 user types: Admin, Lecturer & Student.

-# Key features are:
+# Key features:
 - Admin is able to add students & lecturers & manage users.
 - Lecturers are able to add courses, tutorials, comments and notes.
 - Lecturers are able to manage tutorials and quiz.
 - Students are able to view tutorials, download or view notes, add comments.
 - Students are able to take quiz.

-# The main security features are:
+# The main security features:
 - Login & Registration
 - TLS encryption for data in-transit
 - AES encryption for data at-rest